abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 The aim of this two-part tutorial is to create a simple JSON [REST] service written in Purescript, to run on a node.js server.
 This assumes that you have basic proficiency with Purescript.
 We have the following requirements:

 1. persisting users into a Postgres database.
-2. API endpoints for creating, updating, getting, listing and deleting users.
+1. API endpoints for creating, updating, getting, listing and deleting users.
-3. validation of API requests.
+1. validation of API requests.
-4. logging HTTP requests and debugging info.
+1. reading the server and database configs from environment variables.
-5. running database migrations automatically.
+1. logging HTTP requests and debugging info.
-6. reading the server and database configs from environment variables.
+1. running database migrations automatically.

 In this part we'll work on setting up the project and on the first two requirements.